 Thus, we’ve compiled this guide to life without the Home button.
-If you already have an iPhone X, it’s a good reminder of all the new gestures (do you know them all?) while those still rocking older devices can use this as a glimpse into the future.
+If you already have an X-series iPhone, it’s a good reminder of all the new gestures (do you know them all?) while those still rocking older devices can use this as a glimpse into the future.
+Your next device will almost certainly take advantage of these tricks.

 Many of the tasks the Home button used to perform have been replaced by new swipe gestures.
 It may seem like a lot to learn, but it doesn’t take long for these to become second nature.
 In fact, many of them are quicker and more intuitive than the old Home button system.